How to manage a successful free trial for website visitor tracking software

 Continuing the test period, also be sure to try the various integrations you may need in order to get maximum value from the software.

 Do you have a CRM, perhaps Salesforce or Pipedrive, etc.?
 Try connecting the tracking software to your existing CRM software and make sure the tools work well together.

 Need other connections via Zapier?
 Try those too during the free trial period.

 Step 9: Audit Initial Results

-Did the software do a good job of automatically filtering these out?
-These ISPs and other non-identifiable entities are not leads and should not count as B2B leads discovered during or after your software trial period.
+Did the software do a good job of automatically filtering out internet service providers?
+ISPs and other non-identifiable entities are not leads and should not count as B2B leads discovered during or after your software trial period.

 This is important for any visitor tracking vendors who base pricing on number of useful leads delivered.

-Did the visitor tracking tool discover legitimate visiting companies that do NOT also appear in Google Analytics?
-That’s GREAT, if so!
-This is a good sign that the visitor identification features in the software are more powerful than what you have in Google Analytics by itself.
+Did the visitor tracking tool discover legitimate visiting companies?
+That’s great, if so.
+This is a good sign that the visitor identification features in the software are working for your target customer base.

 Step 10: Verify Sales User Workflow and Value

 Website visitor tracking software will benefit both marketing and sales, but it’s *probably* the sales team that will determine if the tool will be worth the ongoing investment.

 It’s critical to make sure your selected software will meet the key needs of your sales staff.
 Different solutions will have different approaches and user interfaces for sales workflow, real time visitor alerts, contact data look-ups, lead scoring, reporting, etc.